Information last checked: 18 August 2015. We cannot be held responsible for any inaccuracies

-The Airport Bus (service 100) from Edinburgh International Airport to the city centre is available outside the UK arrivals hall 24 hours a day, 7 days a week.
-It costs £4 one way, and takes around 25 minutes.
+The Airport Bus (service 100 from Stop D) from Edinburgh International Airport to Edinburgh city centre is available outside the UK arrivals hall 24 hours a day, 7 days a week.
+It costs £4.50 one way, and takes around 25 minutes.
 The bus stops at Waverley Bridge which is five minutes walk from the bus and railway stations.

-A taxi from Edinburgh Airport to the city centre will cost approximately £20 depending on the time of day.
+A taxi from Edinburgh Airport to Edinburgh city centre will cost approximately £25 depending on the time of day.
 These are available from outside the terminal.

 Travel to Dundee by bus

 There are regular buses from Edinburgh Bus Station to Dundee Bus Station.
-The Stagecoach X54 runs between 06.55 and 23.05 and the journey takes 2 hours and 20 mins.
-The cost of a standard single fare from Edinburgh to Dundee is £10.80.
+The Stagecoach X54 runs between 07:40 and 17:45 and the journey takes 2 hours and 20 mins.
+The cost of a standard single fare from Edinburgh to Dundee is £11.10 (save money by asking for a DayRider for £10.40).
 You pay the driver in cash as you board the bus.

 Megabus buses to Dundee must be booked in advance from their website and can be cheaper, however if you miss the bus you have booked you can not use your ticket on a later journey and will have to pay again.